jmachkar/EC530_finalproject/README.md

 ### Database

 We chose to implement a SQL model because our data is highly regular and suitable for tables.
 Each row holds all the information you'd need, so access times will be faster using a SQL model rather than a NoSQL model.

 Entity Relationship Diagram:
 ![image](https://user-images.githubusercontent.com/75552982/166407327-cde39f5a-3af6-44f2-a8a8-a84db857b23f.png)

 ### API server

 We chose to implement a RESTful API, making operations easy to conceptualize.
 Each table was modeled as a class with CRUD methods.
 While we only implemented POST and GET operations, PUT, DELETE, and PATCH operations can be easily integrated becuase of our RESTful design.
+You can access the full API documentation by running the ChatServer and opening the url (likely "http://localhost:5000")

-Resource definitions:
+#### Resource definitions:

 ```
 class MsgResource(flask_restx.resource.Resource)